 We're proud to have led the fight against the initial Consent Order announced during the dead of the Thanksgiving Weekend by Chemours, North Carolina's Department of Environmental Quality, and Cape Fear River Watch.
 We were the first organization to step out, on behalf of our clients and the water industry as a whole, to call the original CO what it was: a big win for Chemours and a big loss for water utilities and the 300,000 people living in the Cape Fear Region who are dealing with PFAS-contaminated drinking water.

 We worked with the media, local utilities, and elected officials to educate them about the problems with the deal and gain their help in stopping it from being approved.
-The effort just paid off.
-NC DEQ revised the Consent Order to make it stronger, adding in enforcement provisions and clarifying language that corrected significant weaknesses, including a possible loophole that could have let Chemours off the hook for past surface water contamination.
+The effort paid off.
+NC DEQ revised the Consent Order to make it stronger, adding provisions and language that corrected significant weaknesses, including one enormous legal loophole.

-The conversation was so lively, it's a double-length pod.
+The conversation on crisis communications was so lively, it's a double-length pod.
 We talked about the benefits of boosting customer communications; creating crisis COMMS plans; and handling emerging contaminant discoveries, including PFAS contamination.
 Our conversation can be found on iTunes, Google Play for Android, and Spotify.

 For more than a decade, WaterPIO has led water and sewer communications for several utilities, providing clear, concise information to the press and the public around the clock.